 - Project definition: May-August

 a.
-A Team of 3-4 student s will be responsible for the success of the project.
+A team of students will be responsible for the success of the project.

 b.
-Each team will be coached by experienced engineering faculty member.
+Each team will be coached by an experienced engineering faculty member.

 c.
 The Executive Sponsor is responsible for ensuring that corporate commitment and funding is delivered on time and that an appropriate Project Technical Liaison is assigned.

 d.
 The Project Technical Liaison provides 1-2 hours per week for weekly updates and meetings/teleconferencing.
 The liaison should be knowledgeable about the technology and committed to the success of the student team.

 Funding can be arranged as either a philanthropic grant, a contract, or via an ECST Affiliate agreement.

 Please contact Michael Thorburn at [email protected] for additional information.